dayvsonspacca/aq-hub/DECISIONS.md

 This approach would allow anyone with the same `ItemInfo` to generate the same identifier, ensuring consistency while avoiding collisions between items that share a name but differ in other attributes.

 > Conclusion Since item names are not guaranteed to be unique in AQW, we will not rely on them to enforce uniqueness.
 Instead, we will create a deterministic internal identifier by combining key attributes of an item (`Name`, `Description`, `ItemTags`, and **The Item Type Classname**) and generating a hash from them.
 This ensures that each distinct item can be uniquely identified and consistently persisted, even when multiple items share the same name.

+### #7 How should repositories consistently return data across the system?
+2025-09-26

+Previously, different repositories returned raw entities, making it difficult to reason about data flow between layers.

+To solve this, I decided to adopt **DataObjects** as the standard **DTO (Data Transfer Object)** for all repositories.
+Each repository will now return a `Data` object that explicitly represents the entity and its data, providing a clear contract for consumers.

+This approach brings several benefits:
+- **Consistency:** Every repository has a predictable output structure.
+- **Clarity:** The system clearly specifies what data is being transferred between layers.
+- **Flexibility:** Changes to internal entity structures don’t directly impact consumers, as the `DataObject` serves as a stable interface.

+> Conclusion: All repositories will return `DataObjects` as DTOs, defining a consistent way for data to leave the repository layer and ensuring clarity and safety across the system.